 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 A meperidine overdose can be fatal, especially in a child or other person using the medicine without a prescription.
-Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, pinpoint pupils, and fainting.
+Overdose symptoms may include slow breathing and heart rate, severe drowsiness, muscle weakness, cold and clammy skin, blue-colored skin or lips, fainting, or coma.

 What should I avoid?

 Do not drink alcohol.
 Dangerous side effects or death can occur when alcohol is combined with Demerol.

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how this medicine will affect you.
 Dizziness or severe drowsiness can cause falls or other accidents.

 Get emergency medical help if you have signs of an allergic reaction to Demerol: hives; difficult breathing; swelling of your face, lips, tongue, or throat.